domingogallardo/playframework/README.md

 [play-project] $ exit
 ```

 The exported port 9000 is the default play port.
-Is mapped to the default 80 port of the host machine so you can test your play app on `localhost` without telling any port.
+Is mapped to the 9000 port of the host machine so you can test your play app on `localhost` without telling any port.

 You can also launch an explicit `sbt` command when launching the container.